DilanCF/ENEE447-notes/lecture notes/Lecture17.md

 ### Chapter 7: Memory Management

-So far; Process and processor management
+So far: Process and processor management

 Other component: Memory management
 * OS has important role

 Most programs cannot have enough memory

 How much does each process get?
 * This is the responsibility of the OS, and is what we mean by Memory Management

 What the programmer sees: